ossd-s25/Color1ze/README.md

 2. Open any webpage.

-3. Use the extension’s interface to choose your desired text color.

-4. Enjoy your customized browsing experience!
+3. Enjoy your customized browsing experience!

 ## Implementation Notes